aspose-total/Aspose.Total-Products/total/en/java/conversion/pptx-to-dotm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPTX to DOTM via Java or Online App" h2="On Premise Java API for PowerPoint PPTX to DOTM conversion within any Java J2SE, J2EE, J2ME applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of file format automation libraries that enable Java developers to automate the batch conversion process of PowerPoint PPTX to Word DOTM.
+This two-step process involves using two APIs, Aspose.Slides for Java and Aspose.Words for Java.

+Aspose.Slides for Java is a powerful PowerPoint API for presentations manipulation and management.
+It allows developers to convert PPTX to HTML, which is then used as an intermediate format for the conversion process.
+The HTML file is then converted to DOTM by Aspose.Words for Java, a feature-rich Word Processing API.

+The conversion process is simple and straightforward.
+All that is required is to upload the PPTX file to the Aspose.Slides for Java API, and the HTML file is generated.
+This HTML file is then uploaded to the Aspose.Words for Java API, and the DOTM file is generated.
+The entire process is automated, and the output is of the highest quality.

-[Aspose.Total for Java](https://products.aspose.com/total/java/) File Format Automation libraries empower Java developers to automate the batch conversion process of PowerPoint PPTX to Word DOTM.
-Converting the document is a two-step process and involves using two APIs.
-We’ll use [Aspose.Slides for Java](https://products.aspose.com/slides/java/) that is a PowerPoint API for presentations manipulation and management to convert PPTX to HTML.
-After that by using feature-rich Word Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/) we will convert the HTML to DOTM.
+Aspose.Total for Java is a comprehensive suite of file format automation libraries that enable developers to automate the batch conversion process of PowerPoint PPTX to Word DOTM.
+It is a reliable and efficient solution that provides developers with the tools they need to quickly and easily convert PPTX to DOTM.
+The APIs are easy to use and provide developers with the flexibility to customize the conversion process to meet their specific needs.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}